inalogy/adaptive-ssh-connector/README.md

   - for deleteOp it is recommended to define Constant that should be present in response when objectNotFound occurs

 ## Dynamic Connector Configuration
-#### Connector Configuration File: `connectorConfig.json`
+#### Dynamic Connector Configuration File: `dynamicConfiguration.json`

-The `connectorConfig.json` file serves as a centralized, flexible configuration hub for the adaptive SSH connector.
+The `dynamicConfiguration.json` file serves as a centralized, flexible configuration hub for the adaptive SSH connector.
 This file decouples logic and behavior from hardcoding, enabling easier customization and maintenance.
 Below is a detailed explanation of its structure:

 ### 1. **scriptResponseSettings**